PlasmaEngine/PlasmaDocs/docs/Manual/audio/midi.markdown

+# MIDI
 If a MIDI device is connected when the Plasma Engine starts up it will listen for messages from that device and send corresponding [ MidiEvents ](https://github.com/PlasmaEngine/PlasmaDocs/blob/master/code_reference/class_reference/midievent.markdown).
 It does not keep track of device changes, so if a MIDI keyboard is plugged in after the editor or the game is running it won't respond to that device.

 # Common Uses

-- Using a synthesizer created with the [AdditiveSynthNode ](https://plasmaengine.github.io/PlasmaDocs/Manual/plasmamanual/audio/soundnode/additivesynthnode.markdown)
+- Using a synthesizer created with the [AdditiveSynthNode ](https://plasmaengine.github.io/PlasmaDocs/Manual/audio/soundnode/additivesynthnode.markdown)
 - Alternate game input and control

 # Using the MIDI Events

 Each `MidiEvent` has three properties, though not all of them apply to every event.
 See the table below for the property meanings on each type of event.
 - The `Channel` property is the MIDI channel received from the device.